Nardianian/IEM-WS/README.md

 One possible plugin is Matthias Kronlachner's [https://github.com/kronihias/mcfx](mcfx_convolver) (binaries available [here](http://www.matthiaskronlachner.com/?p=1910)).
 You can use any binaural rendering plugin though.

 Additionally you need impulse responses.
-You can find some for Binaural and for Ambisonics 1st order [under this link](http://soundaroundcloud.ddns.net:8000/index.php/s/JHfxkgpoxw8k5G5).
+You can find some for Binaural and for Ambisonics 1st order [under this link (link currently dead, will be fixed)](http://soundaroundcloud.ddns.net:8000/index.php/s/JHfxkgpoxw8k5G5).
 The impulse responses were recorded using a linear 24 loudspeaker array and 5 different listener positions.

 Additionally you may need a configuration file for the rendering plugin.
 In the [Misc directory](Misc/BinauralRoomImpulseResponsesPosition3.conf) you find one for binaural listening, recorded at the central listener position.
 Use it together with the *mcfx_convolver*.